truenas/documentation/content/SCALE/SCALEUIReference/Storage/_index.md

 * {{< expand "Export/Disconnect (Click to expand)" "v" >}}
   **Export/Disconnect** opens the **Export/disconnect pool: *poolname*** window where users can export, disconnect, or delete a pool.

-  The **Export/disconnect pool** window includes a warning stating data becomes unavailable after an export and that selecting **Destroy Data on this pool** destroys data on the pool disks.
+  The **Export/disconnect pool** window includes a warning stating data becomes unavailable after export and that selecting **Destroy Data on this pool** destroys data on the pool disks.

   {{< hint type=important >}}
   Exporting/disconnecting can be a destructive process!